evanx/redex/README.md

    }
 ```

-The importer gets the exporters promise, or a chain of promises, and chains that within a timeout promise.
+The importer gets an exporter's promise, or a chain of promises, and chains that within a timeout promise.

 In the event of a timeout or some other error, an exception is thrown.
 The exception is caught typically by the importer, e.g. as follows:
 ```javascript